This article provides different options for powering a UniFi Switch 8-port (US-8), and connected 48V and 24V devices.

 Powering 48V Devices

-When powered by PoE+, 48V passive PoE, or the included 48V Power Adapter, the US-8 will output 48V, powering many UniFi Devices—including the UAP-AC-PRO.
-Note that the US-8 cannot be used to power devices requiring greater than 12W - such as UAP-AC-EDU.
-When powered by 802.3af, the switch will run but not provide PoE out.
+When powered by PoE+, 48V passive PoE, or the included 48V Power Adapter, the US-8 will output 48V Passive, powering many UniFi Devices—including the UAP-AC-PRO.
+Note that the US-8 cannot be used to power devices requiring greater than 12W, such as the UAP-AC-EDU.

 Powering 24V Devices